-Deputy Gabe Uribe is in his third school year at STEM School Highlands Ranch, serving as the School’s Resource Officer from the Douglas County Sheriff’s Office.
+Deputy Gabe Uribe is in his fourth school year at STEM School Highlands Ranch, serving as the School’s Resource Officer from the Douglas County Sheriff’s Office.

 I am STEM’s School Resource Officer.
 I want to express how excited I am to be here at STEM and to get to know you and your students.
 I am looking forward to this school year and to all the great things we will do together.
 Being part of STEM the last couple of years has been one of the greatest experiences I’ve had as a Law Enforcement Officer.

 Second, I would like to share a little bit about myself with you.
 I do this primarily for you to know the person behind the badge.